KonstT-math/MachineLearning-Speechbot_2/README.md

 The json file intents.json can be filled with patterns and responses in order to be used for chat

 Run the training.py in order to train the model.
 A DNN with 1 fully connected hidden layers is implemented from scratch.
+It creates csv files with weights and biases and a pickle file with words, labels and output parameters; these are used in main.py for responses.

 The main.py contains the main algorithm.